DoudGaya/thepos-apis/SESSION_IMPLEMENTATION_COMPLETE.md

 ## Implementation Complete ✅

-This session successfully transformed your ThePOS platform from mock data to a fully functional real API system.
+This session successfully transformed your NillarPay platform from mock data to a fully functional real API system.
 All critical features are now connected to live backend services, databases, and payment processors.

 ---